kumiori/indiscrete/README.md

-# indiscrete
+# Indiscrete
-How do elementary systems evolve, under irreversibility constraints?
+How do elementary systems evolve under irreversibility constraints?